Stich

 Canadian

-in Toronto, Canada.
-He attended York University from 1980-1985 where
+Demons.
+He attended York University from 1980 – 1985 where he

-he graduated with a Bachelor of Fine Arts degree majoring in music including
+graduated with a Bachelor of Fine Arts degree majoring in music including

 studies in jazz with John Gittens and Lorne Lofsky, South Indian classical